-During his career, he designed more than 1,000 structures, with 532 being complete.
+During his career, he designed more than 1,000 structures, with about 650 actually being constructed.
 As an architect, interior designer, writer, and educator, he was incredibly prolific.
-In fact, in 1991, the American Institute of Architects named him “the greatest American architect of all time” and many of his buildings have been placed for nomination as UNESCO World Heritage sites.
+In fact, in 1991, the American Institute of Architects named him “the greatest American architect of all time.”
+Many of his buildings have been named UNESCO World Heritage sites and he is credited with creating the first American style of architecture.
 Just what is it about Frank Lloyd Wright’s architecture that has left such a legacy?

 Wright felt strongly that architecture was the great record of each civilization and that architects were the poets of their time, with a duty to capture their moment in history.
 He was able to break barriers as an innovator, moving from closed, restrictive Victorian architecture into a new American genre that favored clean lines and open spaces.
 Inside and out, his buildings play off nature, and have left a legacy that still pervades modern architecture and decorative arts.